PetyoPlPetrov/ChatMe/server/DOCKER.md

 # Docker Setup for ChatMe

-This document explains how to use Docker and Docker Compose to run the ChatMe server with hot-reloading for development.
+This document explains how to use Docker and Docker Compose to run the ChatMe microservices with hot-reloading for development.

+## Architecture Overview

+ChatMe uses a microservices architecture with two main services:

+- **Core Service** - Handles user details and main application logic (port 5000)
+- **Auth Service** - Handles authentication and authorization (port 5001)

 ## Prerequisites